“

 Cryotherapy involves freezing dark spots with liquid nitrogen, causing the pigmented cells to break down and fade over time.
 This quick procedure works well for small, isolated spots, such as sunspots or age-related pigmentation.
 Temporary redness and irritation may occur.

 Dermatologists may recommend creams containing hydroquinone, retinoids, or corticosteroids.
 These formulations help reduce pigmentation by inhibiting melanin production and promoting skin renewal.
-Long-term use should be monitored to avoid irritation or sensitivity.
+Hydroquinone is often considered the gold standard for temporary reduction of hyperpigmentation but requires strict medical supervision due to potential side effects like ochronosis with long-term misuse [15].

 Microdermabrasion is a non-invasive exfoliation procedure that removes dead skin cells and encourages the growth of new skin.
 It can gradually fade dark spots while improving overall skin texture and tone.
 Multiple sessions may be necessary for significant results.

-Chemical exfoliants, including glycolic acid, lactic acid, and salicylic acid, work by removing the outer layer of dead skin cells.
-Regular use in the form of serums or peels can help lighten dark spots over time and enhance skin smoothness and clarity.
+Chemical exfoliants, including alpha-hydroxy acids (e.g., glycolic acid, lactic acid) and beta-hydroxy acids (e.g., salicylic acid), work by removing the outer layer of dead skin cells.
+Regular use in the form of serums or peels can help lighten dark spots over time and enhance skin smoothness and clarity [16].
+Chemical peels are a common treatment option for melasma in darker skin types, provided they are chosen and administered carefully by a professional [16].

 Home remedies can support skin health, but persistent dark spots—especially melasma or post-acne pigmentation—often require medical-grade solutions.
 Don’t delay seeing a dermatologist if spots are spreading or not responding to treatment.